dogweather/forkful/content/en/swift/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string means stripping out any quotation marks that encase the content.
-We do this to sanitize inputs, prepare data for storage, or get rid of unnecessary text formatting that might interfere with data processing.

 ## How to:
 Swift lets you tackle the quote removal job pretty handily.
 Here’s a quick example using `replacingOccurrences(of:with:)`, which does exactly what it sounds like—swaps out bits of text with something else, or nothing at all.

 ```swift